TheCountOfPeru/CPSC319A2/README.md

 # CPSC319A2
 CPSC319 Assignment 2 UofC

-To run this program open of a CMD or Terminal window in the bin directory.
-Invoke it with the following: java Assign2 [input file] [output file]
+To compile: open a CMD or Terminal window.
+Change to directory with the .java files.
+Type "javac Assign2.java" to compile.

+Run the program with the following: java Assign2 [input file] [output file]